Sustainable Agriculture and America’s Wildlife

 Best Management Practices

-Building more sustainable and resilient agriculture in the US will require the actions of thousands of farmers, land owners, advisors, and conservation professionals working together.
+Building more sustainable and resilient agriculture in the US will require the actions of thousands of farmers, landowners, advisors, and conservation professionals working together.
 A wide range of practices can enhance the sustainability and productivity of crop and livestock producers and the land on which they live and work.
 Our programs focus in particular on sustainable cropland production practices that follow the principles of soil health:

 1. Keep the soil covered as much as possible